 Software Defined Networks

 With switches becoming increasingly commoditized, attention is rightfully shifting to the software that controls them.
-This puts us squarely in the middle of a trend to build Software Defined Networks (SDN), an idea that started to germinate about tens year ago.
+This puts us squarely in the middle of a trend to build Software Defined Networks (SDN), an idea that started to germinate about ten years ago.
 In fact, it was the early stages of SDN that triggered the networking industry to move towards white-box switches.

 The fundamental idea of SDN is one we've already discussed: to decouple the network control plane (i.e., where routing algorithms like RIP, OSPF, and BGP run) from the network data plane (i.e., where packet forwarding decisions get made), with the former moved into software running on commodity servers and the latter implemented by white-box switches.
 The key enabling idea behind SDN was to take this decoupling a step further, and to define a standard interface between the control plane and the data plane.
 Doing so allows any implementation of the control plane to talk to any implementation of the data plane; this breaks the dependency on any one vendor’s bundled solution.
 The original interface is called OpenFlow, and this idea of decoupling the control and data planes came to be known as disaggregation.